Chayanika-Devi/Chayanika-devi.github.io/projects/Final Project.md

 <img class="img-fluid" src="../img/vacay/TeaShop_SHOPNo1.jpg">

 Tea shop in Honolulu is a web application that I helped create as a team project in ICS course, Spring 2025.
-The project helped me learn how to design and implement a responsive web site.
+The project will help me learn how to design and implement a responsive web site.

 The website will serve as a platform to showcase different varieties of tea, highlighting their unique flavors and health benefits.